al45tair/netifaces/README.rst

 It gets regular testing on OS X, Linux and Windows.
 It has also been used successfully on Solaris, and it's expected to work properly on other UNIX-like systems as well.
-If you are running something that is not supported, and wish to contribute a patch, please use BitBucket to send a pull request.
+If you are running something that is not supported, and wish to contribute a patch, please use Github to send a pull request.

 4. What license is this under?
 ------------------------------

 It's an MIT-style license.
 Here goes:

-Copyright (c) 2007-2017 Alastair Houghton
+Copyright (c) 2007-2018 Alastair Houghton

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal